spatialbloomfilter/libSBF-cpp/README.md

 ## Authors ##
 Luca Calderoni, Dario Maio - University of Bologna (Italy)

-Paolo Palmieri - Cranfield University (UK)
+Paolo Palmieri - University College Cork (Ireland)

 ## License ##
 The source code is released under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 Please refer to the included files [COPYING](COPYING) and [COPYING.LESSER](COPYING.LESSER).